Preparing your nomination package

-The teaching philosophy or educational leadership statement is where nominees can reflect on and express their teaching and educational leadership beliefs, why they hold these beliefs, and how they put them into practice.
+A philosophy statement is a one-page document where nominees can reflect on and express their teaching and educational leadership beliefs, why they hold these beliefs, and how they put them into practice.

 The statement is an important opportunity for the adjudicators to hear the nominee’s own voice.
 Philosophy statements should be written in first-person and genuinely reflect nominees' beliefs.
 Claims made in the philosophy statement should be substantiated in other parts of the nomination dossier and aligned with evidence throughout.

 The resources section offers a collection of sample teaching philosophy statements which can be accessed below.

 For more award categories, you will need to provide student comments and/or data.
 For small classes, the nomination dossier must include full sets of student comments.
 For larger class sizes, you can: